HOW TO GET TO>

 BUS

-Special "Disneyland Express" services direct from Hong Kong Island and Kowloon TO Disneyland were discontinued from 1 September 2008.
-However direct return buses FROM Disneyland to Hong Kong Island and Kowloon after the fireworks (the last event each day) still operate (see below for details of services R11 and R22).
+Special "Disneyland Express" services direct from Hong Kong Island and Kowloon to Disneyland were discontinued from 1 September 2008.
+Direct return buses from Disneyland to Hong Kong Island and Kowloon (services R11 and R22) have also been discontinued from 2013.

 OTHER BUS SERVICES TO DISNEYLAND